microsoft/DirectX-Specs/d3d/ConservativeRasterization.md

 \<-1,0\>,\<1,0\>,\<0,0.5\> in NDC, with a Viewport top-left of \<0,0\>
 and \<2,2\> width and height.

-This test will leverage 11on12 to get D3D12 coverage.
+This test leverages 11on12 to get D3D12 coverage.

 ## Conformance Tests

-The following functionality will be HCK (conformance) tested:
+The following functionality is HCK (conformance) tested:

 - Basic Functionality:
-  - IHV-Bring-up Test
+  - IHV-Bring-up Test, described in the previous section
-- Main Feature Guarantees:

 - Uncertainty Range:
-  - Tier 1 & 2 are ½ pixel uncertainty region, Tier 3 is 1/256.
+  - Tier 1 uses a ½ pixel uncertainty region.
+Tiers 2 and 3 are 1/256.
   - To validate ½ pixel, a 4x4 RT/viewport will render a triangle such that only the center four pixels should be rasterized.
 The vertex coordinates should be \<-.25+d, .25-d\>,\<-.25+d,